Reggie Brown (running back)

-Reginald Van Brown (born March 12, 1960) is an American former professional football running back and coach.
-He played in the National Football League (NFL) for the Atlanta Falcons and Philadelphia Eagles, and in the original USFL for the Los Angeles Express and Arizona Outlaws.
+Reginald Van Brown (born March 12, 1960) is an American former professional football player who was a running back in the National Football League (NFL) and United States Football League (USFL).
+He played college football for the Oregon Ducks.
+He played in the NFL for the Atlanta Falcons and Philadelphia Eagles, and in the USFL for the Los Angeles Express and Arizona Outlaws.
 He was the running backs coach for the 2003 Berlin Thunder.
-He played college football for the Oregon Ducks.